ds5010/vaccines/docs/index.md

 ## Vaccine Effectiveness - County Comparison

 Another way to explore vaccine effectiveness is by comparing specific counties.
-Similar to the Complete U.S. visulization, the analysis below is comparing the number of deaths and vaccination percentages over the same time period.
-However, the visulization shows the differece between Kent County, RI and Tuscaloosa County, AL.
+Similar to the Complete U.S. visualization, the analysis below is comparing the number of deaths and vaccination percentages over the same time period.
+However, the visualization shows the difference between Kent County, RI and Tuscaloosa County, AL.

 <img src="https://github.com/ds5010/vaccines/blob/main/img/comparison.png" width="500" height="300"> |